 From a patient’s exam and X-ray, we know everything we need to design an effective treatment plan.
 We apportion these disciplines accordingly and tweak the plan as we monitor how the spine is responding to treatment.

-I perform a number of focused chiropractic adjustments to get the spine to move out of its abnormal curvature, restoring as much of the spine’s healthy curves as possible.
+I perform a number of focused chiropractic adjustments to get the spine to move out of its abnormal curvature.
+The goal is restoring as much of the spine’s healthy curves as possible.

-The treatment focus will be on the entire spine and not just the site of scoliosis because even losing one of the spine’s healthy curvatures impacts the biomechanics of the entire spine.
+The treatment focus will be on the entire spine and not just the site of scoliosis.
+Even losing one of the spine’s healthy curvatures impacts the biomechanics of the entire spine.

-First and foremost, I want to impact the condition on a structural level, and through targeted chiropractic adjustments, we work towards manipulating the curvature to move in the direction we want.
+First and foremost, I want to impact the condition on a structural level.
+Through targeted chiropractic adjustments, we work towards manipulating the curvature to move in the direction we want.

 Patients are sometimes disappointed that efforts have to be continued from home and with regular chiropractic care even after a reduction has been achieved.
 As a progressive and incurable condition, a person is never truly rid of their scoliosis.